secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

     }
 ```

-Now, let's run the unit tests and if successful, we'll see the initialization, increment and reset tests pass :tada:.
+Now, let's run the unit tests (`make test`) and if successful, we'll see the initialization, increment and reset tests pass :tada:.

 ```
     Finished test [unoptimized + debuginfo] target(s) in 13.05s